Days after attempted execution, Alabama Governor asks for execution moratorium - NewsBreak

 Alabama prisons commissioner John Hamm said in a statement that his department is “fully committed” to Ivey’s plan.

 “I agree with Governor Ivey that we have to get this right for the victims’ sake.
 Everything is on the table – from our legal strategy in dealing with last minute appeals, to how we train and prepare, to the order and timing of events on execution day, to the personnel and equipment involved,” Hamm said.
-“The Alabama Department of Corrections is fully committed to this effort and confident that we can get this done right.”16-year-old killed in shooting on Cross Tie Court in Columbus
+“The Alabama Department of Corrections is fully committed to this effort and confident that we can get this done right.”